 Care And Maintenance For Combination Diamond Stones?

-To maintain and make sure your diamond stone will last, you need to keep it clean.
-You can use them dry, but it is recommended to use a lubricant.
+To make sure your diamond stone sharpener will last, you need to keep it clean.
+You can use them dry, but it is advised to use a lubricant.
 To avoid damaging the stone, avoid overheating it or applying excessive pressure.
 Unlike others, there is no need to soak, flatten, or oil the stone before use.

 Water is OK for lubrication though it may cause filings to rust if not cleaned and dried off properly.
 Better to use Windex or a lapping fluid though Krud Kutter is highly rated on woodworking forums.